 If the website has changed outside of the Visual Experience Composer after the experience was defined, selectors on which actions were taken earlier cannot be found when the activity is opened for re-editing.
 The page appears broken, and no warning displays.

 If the same DOM element ID is used on multiple elements on the page, changing one of those elements changes all elements with that ID.
 To prevent this from happening, an ID should be used only once on each page.
-This is a standard HTML best practice.
+This practice is a standard HTML best practice.
 For more information, see Page Modification Scenarios.

 This issue can be addressed by enabling the Enhanced Experience Composer.
 Click Administation > Visual Experience Composer, then select the check box that enables the Enhanced Experience Composer.
 The Enhanced Experience Composer uses an Adobe-managed proxy to load your page for editing.
-This allows editing on iFrame-busting sites and allows editing on sites and pages where you have not yet added Adobe Target code.
+This proxy allows editing on iFrame-busting sites and allows editing on sites and pages where you have not yet added Adobe Target code.
 The activities do not deliver to the site until the code has been added.
 Some sites may not load via the Enhanced Experience Composer, in which case you can uncheck this option to load the Visual Experience Composer via an iFrame.

 Your locally hosted pages or pages that are not accessible outside your network are not accessible to the Adobe proxy server and cannot be opened in the EEC.
 These pages might include staging URLs, User Acceptance Testing (UAT) URLs, or locally hosted pages.